 …..

-— For MLO, if EDP epoch is supported by both the AP MLD and the non-AP MLDs, the R1KH shall derive and distribute the PGTK to all connected non-AP MLDs
+— For MLO, if the Group EDP Epoch Supported field in the RSNXE is set to 1 by the APs affiliated with the AP MLD, the R1KH shall derive and distribute the PGTK to the non-AP MLDs that sets the Group EDP Epoch Supported field in the RSNXE to 1.(#685)

 …..